 - Very thorough Ketogenic Diet Resource and Ketogenic Diet Plan

-- Watch Dr. Peter Attia’s TED Talk on Insulin Resistance, and his blog.
+- Watch Dr. Peter Attia’s powerful TED Talk on Insulin Resistance, and his blog.

 - Check out Tim Ferriss’ book The 4-Hour Body: An Uncommon Guide to Rapid Fat-Loss, Incredible Sex, and Becoming Superhuman